JDS Ikazuchi (DE-202)

-JDS Ikazuchi (DE-202) is the lead ship of Ikazuchi-class destroyer escort of Japan Maritime Self-Defense Force.
+JDS Ikazuchi (DE-202) is the lead ship of the Ikazuchi-class destroyer escort of Japan Maritime Self-Defense Force.

 Development and design

-In the FY1953, the Japanese government ordered three destroyer escorts, and this class.
+In FY1953, the Japanese government ordered three destroyer escorts, and ships of this class.
 These vessels were the first indigenous post-World War II Japanese destroyer escorts, but their propulsion systems were different because the JMSDF tried to find the best way in the propulsion systems of future surface combatants.
 Akebono was a steam-powered vessel, but this class was diesel-powered vessels.

 So equipment of this class were almost the same as those of Akebono, with two American 3"/50 caliber Mark 21 guns (or Type 54, the Japanese version) with two Mark 22 single mounts controlled by Mark 51 director each, four Bofors 40 mm anti-aircraft guns with two dual mounts, a Hedgehog anti-submarine mortar and eight K-gun depth charge throwers.
-And in 1959, all Mark 21 guns were replaced by Mark 22 rapid-fire guns with Mark 34 single mounts and Mark 63 GFCS was introduced in exchange of the reduction of Bofors 40 mm guns.
+In 1959, all Mark 21 guns were replaced by Mark 22 rapid-fire guns with Mark 34 single mounts and Mark 63 GFCS was introduced in exchange for the reduction of Bofors 40 mm guns.

 Construction and career

 Ikazuchi was laid down on 18 December 1954 at Kawasaki Heavy Industries, Kobe and launched on 6 September 1955.
-She's commissioned on 29 May 1956.
+She was commissioned on 29 May 1956.
 She was put into service and was incorporated into the Kure District Force.